Facts About Primary Biliary Cirrhosis (Cholangitis)

 While many of us were diagnosed by several blood tests, there is one real way to know and stage PBC.
 That of course is a liver biopsy.
 At some point or another, most of us will have at least one liver biopsy.
 Once the diagnosis is confirmed and staged, most physicians do not recommend another biopsy.
 With a newer test called a fibroscan, more and more information is gathered without doing another invasive procedure.
 So many changes and new procedures are on the horizon that the future hopefully will provide our doctors with new tools to help us get through our lives with brighter outlooks.

-Stage I- Mostly shows inflammation, abnormal connective tissue or both. confined to the portal area of the liver.
+Stage I- Mostly shows inflammation, abnormal connective tissue, or both. confined to the portal area of the liver.
 There is inflammation to the walls of the medium-sized ducts.

 Stage 2-Inflammation, fibrosis, or both, confined to the portal and periportal areas.
 There is a blockage in the small bile ducts.

 What PBC Looks Like-Biopsy Slide